Daethyra/Cybersecurity-References/README.md

 ## 📜 License

-Distributed under the GNU AGPL-3.0 License.
+Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.